muppie/tubesync/docs/create-missing-metadata.md

 When deploying TubeSync inside a container, you can execute this with:

-`docker exec -ti tubesync python3 /app/manage.py sync-missing-metadata`
+`docker exec -it tubesync python3 /app/manage.py sync-missing-metadata`

 This command will log what its doing to the terminal when you run it.